Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncba/content/business-ecosystems/_index.md

 ***Decision Support Systems***

 A Decision Support System can be seen as a knowledge-based system, used by senior managers, which facilitates the creation of knowledge and allows its integration into the organization.
 These systems are often used to analyze existing structured information and allow managers to project the potential effects of their decisions into the future.
 Such systems are usually interactive and are used to solve ill-structured problems.
 They offer access to databases, and analytical tools, allow "what if" simulations, and may support the exchange of information within the organisation.
-For us, this would refer to the system that tracks the number of recruits required to meet the needs of our external clients.
+For us, this would refer to the system that tracks the number of learners required to meet the needs of our external clients.
 This integrates with the management information systems but is mostly used to guide the overall outcome of recruitment.
 Decision support systems support ill-structured or semi-structured decisions and usually have the analytical or modeling capability.
 Generally used at the senior managerial level, these systems are concerned with predicting the future.

 ***Executive Information Systems***